MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/cloud-network-considerations.md

 As stated previously, you will only be able to decide between the two options when the size of your cluster is three or less nodes.
 Any cluster with four or more nodes will automatically be deployed using a network switch for storage.
 If clusters with less than three nodes, the storage connectivity decision will influence the number and type of network intents you will be able to define in the next step.

 For example, for switchless configurations, you will need to define two network traffic intents.
 Storage traffic for east-west communications using the cross-over cables will not have north-south connectivity and it will be completely isolated from the rest of your network infrastructure.
 That means you will need to define a second network intent for management outbound connectivity and for your compute workloads.

 Although it is possible to define each network intent with only one physical network adapter port each, that will not provide any fault tolerance.
 As such, we always recommend using at least two physical network ports for each network intent.
 If you decide to use a network switch for storage, you can group all network traffic including storage in a single network intent, which is also known as a hyperconverged or fully converged host network configuration.

-The following diagram summarizes the options for this step:
+The following diagram summarizes storage connectivity options available to you for various deployments:

 :::image type="content" source="media/cloud-network-considerations/step-2-summary.png" alt-text="Diagram showing step 2 option summary for the network desicion framework." lightbox="media/cloud-network-considerations/step-2-summary.png":::

-### Using a switchless configuration

-Switchless configuration with lifecycle manager deployment and orchestration support is only available for clusters with three or fewer nodes.
-Scale in and scale out operations are not supported using lifecycle manager orchestration.

-Any change in the number of nodes post-deployment will require a manual configuration.
-At least two network intents are required when using a switchless configuration for storage.

-### Using a switched configuration

-If you scale out your cluster using lifecycle manager orchestration, you need to use a physical switch for storage network traffic.
-You can use this architecture with any number of nodes between one to 16.
-Although this is not recommended, you can use a single intent for all your network traffic types (Management, Compute, and Storage).

 ## Step 3: Determine network traffic intents

 :::image type="content" source="media/cloud-network-considerations/step-3.png" alt-text="Diagram showing step 3 of the network desicion framework." lightbox="media/cloud-network-considerations/step-3.png":::

+> [!NOTE]
+> Although not recommended, you can use a single intent for all your network traffic types (management, compute, and storage).

 For Azure Stack HCI version 23H2, all deployments rely on Network ATC for the host network configuration.
 For more information, see [Deploy host networking with Network ATC](../deploy/network-atc.md).

-This section explains what the implications of your design decision for network traffic intents are, and how it influences the next step of the framework.
-For clout deployments, you are able to select between four options to group your network traffic into one or more intents.
-As explained in the previous section, the options available depend on the size of your cluster and the storage connectivity type.
+This section explains the implications of your design decision for network traffic intents, and how they influence the next step of the framework.
+For cloud deployments, you can select between four options to group your network traffic into one or more intents.
+The options available depend on the number of nodes in your cluster and the storage connectivity type used.

-The following network traffic intent options are available:
+The following network intent options are available:

 **Group all traffic**.
 Network ATC will configure a unique intent that includes management, compute, and storge network traffic.
 The network adapters assigned to this intent share bandwidth and throughput for all network traffic.

-- This option requires a physical switch for storage traffic.
+This option requires a physical switch for storage traffic.
 If you require a switchless architecture, you can't use this type of intent.
 Azure portal automatically filters out this option if you select a switchless configuration for storage connectivity.

-- This option requires a physical switch for RDMA.
-- At least two network adapter ports are recommended to ensure High Availability.
+At least two network adapter ports are recommended to ensure High Availability.

 **Group management and compute traffic.** Network ATC configures two intents.
 The first intent includes management and compute network traffic, and the second intent includes only storage network traffic.
 Each intent must have a different set of network adapter ports.

 You can use this option for both switched and switchless storage connectivity, provided that:

-- At least two network adapter ports are available for each intent recommended to ensure HA.
+- At least two network adapter ports are available for each intent to ensure high availability.

 - A physical switch is used for RDMA if you use the network switch for storage.

 **Group compute and storage traffic.**  Network ATC configures two intents.
 The first intent include compute and storage network traffic, and the second intent includes only management network traffic.
 Each intent must use a different set of network adapter ports.
-This option is a rare configuration used for private multiaccess edge compute (PMEC) scenarios where management traffic must be fully isolated.
+This option is used for private multi-access edge compute (PMEC) scenarios where management traffic must be fully isolated.

 This option requires a physical switch for storage traffic as the same ports are shared with compute traffic, which require north-south communication.
 If you require a switchless configuration, you can't use this type of intent.
 Azure portal automatically filters out this option if you select a switchless configuration for storage connectivity.

 - This option requires a physical switch for RDMA.

-- At least two network adapter ports are recommended to ensure HA.
+- At least two network adapter ports are recommended to ensure high availability.

-- Even when the management intent is declared without compute intent, Network ATC creates a SET virtual switch to provide HA to the management network.
+- Even when the management intent is declared without a compute intent, Network ATC creates a SET virtual switch to provide high availability to the management network.

 **Custom configuration.**  Define up to three intents using your own configuration as long as at least one of the intents includes management traffic.
 It is recommended to use this option when you need a second compute intent.
 Scenarios for this second compute intent requirement include remote storage traffic, VMs backup traffic, or a separate compute intent for distinct types of workloads.